AliceRixte/Cosmoscope/README.md

 The Cosmoscope aims to be a small and simple graphic programming language that aims to draw beautiful geometric shapes.
 The main idea relies on a concept similar to the spirograph : we compose 2D parametric **functions** by linking the origin of the coordinate system of one function to another function.
 Doing so, those functions are traced relatively to their origin shift, which is why I called them **relative functions**.

-This concept is a wide generalization of the spirograph : every function traced by the spirograph can be traced by the cosmoscope but the cosmoscope can trace theoretically any computable 2D parametric function, using composition more as a tool rather than a constraint (contrarily to the spirograph).
+This concept is a wide generalization of the spirograph : every function traced by the spirograph can be traced by the cosmoscope but the cosmoscope can trace theoretically any computable 2D parametric function, using composition more as a tool rather than a constraint (contrarly to the spirograph).

 Units
 --------